 - Intellectual talks are well and good, but emotional talks resonate

-- Present sound bytes.
-Quotable quotes.
-Words were literally being quoted verbatim on social media, pictures were being taken, of slides that had some profundity.
+- Sound Bites (words from slides were literally being quoted verbatim on social media, pictures were being taken, of anything that hinted of profundity.)

 - One point, made well with a great story, makes more impact than 10 great points sprinkled throughout the talk.